mozilla/mig/doc/concepts.rst

 The architectural choices made in MIG diminish the exposure of the endpoints to a compromise.
-And while the risk cannot be reduced to zero entirely, it would take an attacker direct control on the investigators key material, or be root on the infrastructure in order to take control of MIG.
+And while the risk cannot be reduced to zero entirely, it would take an attacker direct control on the investigator's key material, or be root on the infrastructure in order to take control of MIG.

 MIG's security controls include: